kaan-aslim/ros2-inverted-pendulum-simulation-and-lqr-control/README.md

 Once the linear state-space model has been obtained, an optimal state-feedback controller can be designed.

-This project employs the Linear Quadratic Regulator (LQR), one of the most widely used optimal control techniques for linear dynamic systems.
+This project employs the **Linear Quadratic Regulator (LQR)**, one of the most widely used optimal control techniques for linear dynamic systems.
+LQR computes an optimal state-feedback gain matrix that minimizes a predefined performance objective while stabilizing the system.

-The optimal control law is
+The resulting control law is

 <p align="center">